cosmos/ibc/spec/app/ics-028-cross-chain-valset-update/README.md

 Otherwise, the validator is slashed on the parent blockchain.

 Therefore, at a high level, we can imagine the Cross-Chain Validation protocol to be concerned with following entities:
   - Parent blockchain: This is a blockchain that "provides" validators.
 Namely, "provided" validators have some stake at the parent blockchain.
-Any misbehavior of a validator is slashed at the parent blockchain.
-Moreover, parent blockchain manipulates the validator set of a chain that "borrows" validators from it.
+Any misbehavior of a validator is slashed on the parent blockchain.
+Moreover, the parent blockchain manipulates the validator set of a chain that "borrows" validators from it.
   - Baby blockchain: Baby blockchain is a blockchain that is being secured by the parent blockchain.
 In other words, validators that secure and operate the baby blockchain are bonded on the parent blockchain.
 Any misbehavior of a validator at the baby blockchain is punished at the parent blockchain (i.e., the validator is slashed at the parent blockchain).
   - Causally consistent shared FIFO queue: This queue is used for communication among two blockchains, as we explain in the rest of the document.